pablordr/mylar/README.md

 a sample web app to test things on

+Checkpoint 3: Docker

+- Now it runs on docker
+- Added BASE_URL variable for templates to use the correct endpoint.
+- Should run with `docker run -d -p 8080:5000 --name mylar mylar:latest`

 Checkpoint 2: Cookies

 - Now it has a simple user_name cookie.
 Easy to manipulate.